 WEATHER

-The weather in Calgary in March is mild to cold, making it a popular time to visit and enjoy seeing winter turn into spring.
-During the day the temperature could hit highs of 5°C, but possibly dropping to lows of -6°C at night.
+The weather in Sydney in April is mild to cold, making it a popular time to visit and enjoy seeing winter turn into spring.
+During the day the temperature could hit highs of 6°C, but possibly dropping to lows of -6°C at night.

 ORGANIZING COMMITTEE